Get $150 Cash Back when You Spend $500 with the Chase Freedom Card

 The card is currently offering $150 cash back for spending $500 in the first three months of card membership.
 That's a 30% rebate on the first $500 in shopping you make this year- which is great, but we've seen the bonus higher in the past ($200).

 In addition, Chase Freedom is one of those cards with special “5% Cash Back Categories.”
-For the 2nd quarter of 2019, which is April-June, the stores that are eligible for 5% are grocery stores (not including Walmart or Target) and home improvement stores.
+For the 1st quarter of 2020, which is January-March, the stores that are eligible for 5% aregas stations, select streaming services* and internet, cable and phone services.
 The first $1,500 in purchases are eligible for this offer, which is amazing for folks doing their normal grocery shopping.
 Keep in mind, gift cards bought at grocery stores also qualify- so you'd be getting a further 5% discount on any discounts a gift card may offer!

 All other purchases on the card receive a 1% cash back bonus, and there is no limit to the amount you may spend in that category.
 Plus, the card features 0% APR for the first 15 months of card membership.